 Voogd & Voogd serves as the back-office to the Dutch insurance industry.
 They provide services that work as the link between consumers and major insurers.
-The company were looking for a tool to automate the extensive testing of their business applications, and they found the perfect match.
+The company was looking for a tool to automate testing of their business applications, and they found the perfect match.

 “We are building the insurance software of the future,” said Maarten Hersbach, Test Engineer at the Voogd & Voogd’s Innovation Lab.

 At the Innovation Lab, they are developing software for an increasingly digital industry with the aim of reducing costs and increasing efficiency in the insurance process.
 For consumers, the entire process of researching and purchasing insurance policies are to an increasing extent taking place online and as such, online sales of polices is growing rapidly.
 It is this process that Voogd & Voogd aim to support.

 One of their products is a web-based catalog of policies from all major insurers in the Netherlands.
 This is for the small and medium-sized brokers to consult when looking for the best policy offers for their clients.